Meditation on my 2 years at Caseware

 Org Structure

-At the moment of writing [Jan 2023] the org structure looks as follows (If you are new to SaaS, this would be a good insight for you into how software companies are structured):
+At the moment of writing [Sep 2023] the org structure looks as follows (If you are new to SaaS, this would be a good insight for you into how software companies are structured):

 1. CEO (Chief Executive Officer)

-Leads the ELT (Executive Leadership team)
+• ELT (Executive Leadership team).

 2. CTO (Chief Technology Officer)

-Leads Technology groups: Development and TechOps.
+Functions: Development and TechOps.

 Software Development — these are the people who build Caseware products.